wp-plugins/quicksand-jquery-post-filter/readme.txt

 == Changelog ==

+= 1.5 =

+	1. Some category numbers caused the posts to dissapear when all 5 input categories where chosen.
+Error has been fixed with ghost empty category.

 = 1.4 =

 	1. Some versions of jQuery had issues with selecting the filter categories by category name, this was changed to use category id's instead.